Common Injuries and

 Are you familiar with common sports injuries, growth injuries, and cardiomyopathy?
 Do you know how to diagnose them in the early stages?
 Do you know how to administer emergency first aid?
 Do you know how to programme youth training hours based on injury records?

-The following are only a few examples of some of the main youth injuries / conditions to look out for - make sure you further your knowledge on this topic:
+The following are only a few examples of some of the main youth injuries / conditions to look out for - make sure that you further your knowledge on all aspects of this topic: